allvpv/website/content/haotic-journey-through-envvars/index.md

 After running the new program, the kernel just dumps the variables into an array on the stack.

 This static array cannot be easily modified, for example, to extend it with one more variable.
 The layout in memory does not allow for that.

-And that's why the program has to copy thos variables to some modifiable data
-structure: so that you can adjust the environment while you are running the
+And that's why the program has to copy those variables to some modifiable data structure, so that you can adjust the environment while you are running the
+program:
-program: the default C library on Linux – `glibc` -  uses a dynamic array.
+- `glibc` - the default C library on Linux – uses a dynamic array.
-`bash` goes even further, and it stores the variables in a hash map.
-And so on. (python?)
+- `bash` stores the variables in a hash map.
+- `Python` uses `os.environ`, but this is only a proxy to more low-level, natively implemented `os.putenv` and `os.getenv` functions, which, in turn, call the C library `putenv` and `getenv`, so the C library is responsible for managing the “ground truth” state of environment variables.

 ## Liberal format